SancheesAndre/NinjaTournament/README.md

 ---

 ## Game rules
-* 1  - Create a singleplayer RPG game in which the player passes a level by killing an enemy;
+* 1  - Create a singleplayer RPG game in which the player gains one score point by defeating an enemy;
 * 2  - The enemies are generated random;
 * 3  - The player and the opponent have LIFE | STRENGTH | DEFENSE;
 * 4  - The PLAYER's health is restored at the beginning of each fight;